 People who have dementia, usually can not think well to carry out normal activities.
 People with dementia can also lose the ability to solve problems or control their emotions.
 Personality of patients with dementia can also be changed, they can be more easily distracted or see something that does not exist.

-Memory loss are common symptoms in people with senile dementia.
+Memory loss are common symptoms in people with dementia.
 However, that does not mean that people often forget is the people with dementia.
-People suffering from dementia usually have serious problems with two or more brain functions, such as problems with memory or speech.
+People suffering from senility usually have serious problems with two or more brain functions, such as problems with memory or speech.

-Dementia usually occurs in someone who is aged over 40 years.
-When we were young, probably never thought of going senile.
-But if you’ve reached age 40 or older will be felt senile.
+Senility usually occurs in someone who is aged over 40 years.
+When we were young, probably never thought of going senility.
+But if you’ve reached age 40 or older will be felt senility.
 There are simple habits that you can do to improve the brain’s ability to remember a strong and powerful.

 - Disease that causes decreased brain nerve cell functions such as Alzheimer’s disease, Parkinson’s and Huntington.

 - Diseases that affect veins, such as stroke that can lead to disorder, also known as multi-infarct dementia.